 The film is full of weird inconsistencies (it is supposed to take place in the ’70s, but clothes, technology, etc., are clearly ’80s), annoying discrepancies (many scenes contradict the first film), and silly speculations (DeFeo himself has given contradictory statements over the years).
 Oh, well!
 These are problems that viewers need to put aside if they want to get any kind of enjoyment out of the movie.

-Newcomer Jack Magner is good as DeFeo (renamed Sonny Montelli).
+Despite having a predilection for histrionics, Amityville II: The Possession is “blessed” with some good performances.
+Newcomer Jack Magner (Firestarter) is fine as the young DeFeo (renamed Sonny Montelli).
 Burt Young (Rocky) and Rutanya Alda (The Deer Hunter) play his parents.
-James Olson (The Andromeda Strain) is Father Adamsky, the priest who comes to realize that the family’s firstborn has been possessed by an evil spirit.
-Andrew Prine (The Miracle Worker) is Father Tom, the exorcist’s assistant.
-Award-winner actor Moses Gunn (Shaft) plays a police detective.
-Diane Franklin (The Last American Virgin) is Magner’s sister.
+James Olson (The Andromeda Strain) is Father Adamsky, the priest who comes to the aid of the possessed young man.

-Oscar-nominated composer Lalo Schifrin (TV’s Mission Impossible and THX 1138) delivers another chilling score.
+The cast also includes Andrew Prine (The Miracle Worker) as Father Tom, the exorcist’s assistant and award-winner actor Moses Gunn (Shaft) as a police detective.
+Diane Franklin (The Last American Virgin) plays Magner’s sister.
+Composer Lalo Schifrin (TV’s Mission Impossible) delivers another chilling score.
 Also, kudos to the crew who managed to hide the fact that most of the film was filmed in Mexico.

 Conclusions & Final Thoughts:

 Amityville II: The Possession was produced by Dino De Laurentiis, known for both art-house favorites (La Strada and Nights of Cabiria) and gargantuan epics (King Kong and Dune).
-One thing is clear about Laurentiis; he knows how to grab people’s attention — some scenes are downright nasty.
-Never mind that, the film was a big hit.
-If you are a fan of grindhouse cinema you may want to check it out.
+One thing is clear about Laurentiis: he knows how to grab people’s attention — some scenes are downright nasty.
+Never mind that, the film was a hit.
+If you are a fan of grindhouse cinema, you may want to check it out.
 Color, 104 minutes, Rated R.

 Followed by Amityville 3-D (aka Amityville 3: The Demon)